msndvlpr/porsche_ebike/README.md

 ## Technical Features
 - **User Authentication**: Uses an Authentication Repository and a mocked HTTP handler.
-Authentication is simulated based on a random username and password, and based on any user input login will be succeffull.
+Authentication is simulated based on a random username and password, and based on any user input login will be successful.
 - **VIN/Vehicle Search**: User can search for vehicles using a VIN.
 Based on the VIN, the user may get a full match or a list of similar vehicles.
 - **Auction Data**: Users can select vehicles and view their auction details.
 - **Caching**: Data is cached per VIN in the `VehicleSearchScreen` and per External ID (EID) in the `VehicleSelectionScreen`.